teklynk/raspi-streamer/readme.md

 - You have already installed the Lite version of Raspberry Pi OS.
 - A user has been created.
 - Your capture device is currently plugged into the Raspberry Pi.
+- Your USB mass storage device is pluged in (If you want to save recordings to a usb drive)

 ## Important Notes